 Early Life

-Richard Kinder was born in Cape Girardeau, Missouri, in 1944.
-He earned a Bachelor of Arts and a Juris Doctor degree from the University of Missouri.
+Richard D. Kinder was born on October 19, 1944, in Cape Girardeau, Missouri.
+He received a Bachelor of Arts and a Juris Doctor degree from the University of Missouri.
 During his time in college, he was a member of the Sigma Nu fraternity.
-After graduating, he served in the U.S. Army JAG Corps in Vietnam.

 Rise to Success

-Kinder's career began as an attorney for Florida Gas Transmission, which later became part of Enron Corporation.
-He eventually became President and COO of Enron from 1990 to 1996.
-In 1996, he left Enron to co-found Kinder Morgan with William V. Morgan.
-They purchased Enron Liquids Pipeline for $40 million.
-Kinder Morgan became the largest midstream energy company in North America through a series of strategic acquisitions.
-The company operates an extensive network of pipelines and terminals.
-Kinder stepped down as CEO of Kinder Morgan in 2015 and continues to serve as Executive Chairman.
+Kinder's career in the energy business began as an attorney with Florida Gas Transmission, which later became Enron Corporation.
+He became president and COO of Enron from 1990 to 1996.
+In 1997, he co-founded Kinder Morgan with William V. Morgan, purchasing Enron Liquids Pipeline for $40 million.
+Through strategic acquisitions, Kinder Morgan grew to become the largest midstream energy company in North America, operating approximately 83,000 miles of pipelines.

 Key Business Strategies